azuchi/aez/README.md

 - Single AD (AEZ spec allows vector AD but this code doesn't)
 - Max 2^32-1 byte buffers allowed (due to using unsigned int)

+Note: This code has not been formally audited.
+Use at your own risk.

 ## Installation

 Add this line to your application's Gemfile: